Browse the Guide:

 getting coal in Alexandria, Virginia, and his hopes that the war ends

 WALKER AND CALDWELL.
 PAPERS, 1882-1952.
 1.7 cu. ft.
 Wytheville, Virginia, law firm of James A. Walker (1832-1901) and Manley M. Caldwell (1861-1940).
 Papers relating to land ownership, particularly mineral rights for property in Rye Valley, Wythe County, Virginia, and adjacent areas; and to business, industrial, and mineral interests in the area, including the Wythe County Iron and Zinc Company, New River Cripple Creek Mineral Territory, Princeton (West Virginia) Banking Company, Edgewood Land Company, and the Botetourt Tramway Company.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1973-012.

 WALL, ALEXANDER FLOYD